Francium: Characteristics

 Linus Pauling estimated the electronegativity of francium at 0.7 on the Pauling scale, the same as caesium; the value for caesium has since been refined to 0.79, but there are no experimental data to allow a refinement of the value for francium.
 Francium has a slightly higher ionization energy than caesium, 392.811(4) kJ/mol as opposed to 375.7041(2) kJ/mol for caesium, as would be expected from relativistic effects, and this would imply that caesium is the less electronegative of the two.
 Francium should also have a higher electron affinity than caesium and the Fr− ion should be more polarizable than the Cs− ion.

 Compounds

-Due to francium being very unstable, its salts are only known to a small extent.
+As a result of francium's instability, its salts are only known to a small extent.
 Francium coprecipitates with several caesium salts, such as caesium perchlorate, which results in small amounts of francium perchlorate.
 This coprecipitation can be used to isolate francium, by adapting the radiocaesium coprecipitation method of Lawrence E. Glendenin and C. M. Nelson.
 It will additionally coprecipitate with many other caesium salts, including the iodate, the picrate, the tartrate (also rubidium tartrate), the chloroplatinate, and the silicotungstate.
 It also coprecipitates with silicotungstic acid, and with perchloric acid, without another alkali metal as a carrier, which leads to other methods of separation.